rajware/rajware.github.io/content/services/consulting/index.md

 date: 2022-09-30T16:46:47+05:30
 draft: false
 type: service
-onelinesummary: "We offer the benefit of our three decades of industry experience"
+onelinesummary: "Use our 30+ years of industry experience"
 weight: 50
 ---
-We provide consulting services to product and service-oriented organizations, in the specific areas of project scoping, design and architecture review, application performance and scaling, and team capabality.
+We provide IT consulting services to product and service-oriented organizations, in the specific areas of:

+* project scoping, design and architecture review
+* application performance and scaling
+* team capability building.

 We can engage tactically or strategically, as per need.

 ## Strategic Engagement

 We work with clients to identify, assess and build approaches as per specific business needs.
-To this effect, we:
+To this end, we:

 * conduct workshops to identify problems, desired outcomes, and technology fits
 * identify and evaluate champions or teams
-* build team capabilities and practices
+* build team capabilities and standard operating procedures
 * manage development of proof-of-concept projects
 * provide ongoing support as required